 In the 2014/15 season Nadezda played her debut recital at the Moscow State Philharmonic and also performed during the Verbier Festival.
 Another highlight of this period was a performance of Tchaikovsky’s First Piano Concerto in the Great Hall of Moscow Conservatory with the International Philharmonic Orchestra.
 She also played recitals in Germany, Switzerland and Canada.

 In 2013 Nadezda released her debut CD, containing works by Robert Schumann, on the Classical Records label.
-Her second CD was recorded in 2014 as a joint project between saxophonist Hannah Stool, the Mecklenburg Foundation and Deutschland Radio Kultur: Hannah and Nadezda recorded music by the Berlin composer Gustav Bumcke.
+Her second CD was recorded in 2014 as a joint project between saxophonist Hannah Stoll, the Mecklenburg Foundation and Deutschland Radio Kultur: Hannah and Nadezda recorded music by the Berlin composer Gustav Bumcke.

 In 2010 Nadezda collaborated with conductor Martyn Brabbins and the BBC Scottish Symphony Orchestra.
 Their performance in Glasgow City Halls was described by The Herald (Glasgow) as “wonderful, light, effervescent and totally exhilarating.”

 Chamber music is a big part of Nadezhda’s musical life.
-She has collaborated with many wonderful musicians, including the Casals Quartet, the Brodsky Quartet, the Faust Quartet, violinists Diana Tischenko, Ekaterina Nazarova, Arata Yumi and Yu Kurokawa, and cellists Andreas Brantelid and Alexandr Ramm.
+She has collaborated with many wonderful musicians, including the Casals Quartet, the Brodsky Quartet, the Faust Quartet, violinists Daniel Bell, Diana Tischenko, Ekaterina Nazarova, Arata Yumi and Yu Kurokawa, and cellists Andreas Brantelid and Alexandr Ramm.
 Nadezda also performs in a piano duo with her husband, the pianist Georgy Tchaidze.

 Nadezda is laureate and diploma holder of several other international piano competitions in France, Spain, Russia and the Czech Republic.
 From 2014 she holds a scholarship from the Yehudi Menuhin Foundation, “Live Music Now Berlin”.